In order to be considered for these scholarships, you should apply no later than the January deadline for your programme of study.

 If you have any queries relating to these scholarships you should read the Most Popular Question section of the University website and/or submit your query using the online Ask a Question facility.

 Scholarships offered by the colleges of the University.
 You will need to look at individual college web pages for details of available scholarships and for information on how to apply.
 College Scholarships may also be included in the results of any fees, funding and scholarship search.
 In recent years we have been able to offer joint scholarships with the following colleges: Hertford, Linacre, St Anne's, St Antony's, and St Cross.
 Information on the availability of any joint college / departmental scholarships will be advertised on this webpage and the corresponding college websites.
-You can find a list of colleges that accept Geography and Environment students on our choosing a college webpage.

 The School of Geography and the Environment will also be able to offer scholarships from time to time.
 Details of available funding will be advertised on this webpage and in the News and Events section of our website.

 To be considered for research council scholarships, applications must be submitted by the January deadline.

 Research Council Scholarships are only available to Home and EU students.
 EU students will be eligible for a 'fees only' award.
 We will notify you if you have been nominated for an award and notify you of the final decision.
 Most decisions are finalised by late April each year.

 The School of Geography and the Environment hopes to be able to offer research council scholarships each year for the following: